 IA commends Sens.
-Udall and Portman for introducing the Water Efficiency Improvement Act of 2017
+Udall & Portman for introducing the Water Efficiency Improvement Act of 2017

 FAIRFAX, VIRGINIA (Aug.
 2, 2017) — Today, the Irrigation Association commended Sens.
 Tom Udall and Rob Portman for their efforts in introducing the Water Efficiency Improvement Act of 2017, which authorizes the EPA’s WaterSense program.
 Currently being considered for elimination by the Trump administration, the WaterSense program requires congressional authorization before it is able to receive direct funding from Congress.